 7. Rajaji National Park, Uttarakhand

-The Park is surrounded by dense jungles, varied topography, and rich biodiversity.
+Dense jungles, varied topography, and rich biodiversity surround the Park.
 It is famous for tigers, elephants, leopards, ghoral, deer, and a variety of reptiles.
 To enjoy an authentic experience of the park, tourists can opt for jungle safaris.

 With more than 300 species of birds, birdwatching is also an ideal activity at Rajai National Park.